 The freedom wind of democracy is blowing fiercely in Africa today and many Africans are standing up tall so as to be counted and get their voices heard.
 Not long ago, just about 3 out of the 53 (now 55) countries in Africa had democratic systems in place.
 However, today, at least 25 countries have democratic systems in place in Africa with others struggling very hard to achieve true democracy.
 More than 22 countries held elections in 2012 alone.
 Only four out of the now 55 countries - Eritrea, Swaziland, Libya and Somalia lack a multi-party constitution.
 Libya is already on the way to a multi-party constitution.
 Ghana once again led the way with a near perfect electoral process in 2020.

 Education as we all know is the key to success.
 Education is the key to solving almost all of the problems we face in the world today and thank God most Africans are waking up.
 Most Africans today are beginning to cherish proper education more than anything else and that has had great impact on the continent as a whole.
 As I mentioned earlier on, elections have become quite frequent and many civil wars have finally ended all thanks to education.
 Secondary-school enrolment has risen by about 50% in Africa since the year 2000 after many states expanded their education programs and scrapped school fees.
-Although most families still struggle to make ends meet, education is helping a lot in the family building process making families healthier and happier.
+Although most families still struggle to make ends meet, quality education is helping a lot in the family building process making families healthier and happier.
 Education has also helped a lot in the fight against deadly diseases such as malaria and the deadly HIV/AIDS.
 Over the past decade, malaria deaths in some of the worst-affected countries have declined by about 30% and HIV infections by up to 74%.
 Life expectancy across Africa has increased by about 10% and child mortality rates in most countries have been falling steeply and thanks to education.

 As I mentioned earlier on, Africa has the fastest growing economy in the world today.
 In fact, six countries from the continent made it on the list of the 10 fastest-growing economies in the world today.
 The difference that this booming economy has made can be seen all across the continent.
 People are getting education which is helping raise the income per person on the continent.
 Over the past ten years, real income per person has increased by more than 30%, whereas in the previous 20 years it shrank by nearly 10%.
 Africa is rising and Africa is expected to rise even higher.
 Over the next decade Africa's GDP is expected to rise by an average of 6% a year.